szaske/apollo-github-proxy-server/README.md

 #### Getting Started

 Like most development projects this code requires that you have some basic development tools installed on your development system; Git, Node.js and NPM.
-You'll also need a Github access token.
-You can find the instructions for creating the token [here](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).
+You'll also need a Github access token and and Apollo Engine API-KEY.
+You can find the instructions for creating a Github token [here](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/), and instructions for creating an Apollo Engine API-KEY [here](https://www.apollographql.com/engine)

 ### Install